dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260920_WFC_Data_Agent/README.md

      - Flag anything that looks wrong: nulls, zero or negative prices, discounts bigger than the sale.
      - Answer anything I put in input/.
-   Outputs: output/summary.md and output/summary.json with the same numbers in both.
+   Outputs: output/summary.md and output/summary.json with the same numbers in both. summary.json must use exactly this shape, because Agent 3 reads these exact keys:
+     {
+       "kpis": { "revenue": 0, "transactions": 0, "customers": 0, "avg_order_value": 0, "return_rate_pct": 0 },
+       "revenue_by_month":    [ { "label": "2021-03", "value": 0 } ],
+       "revenue_by_category": [ { "label": "Toys", "value": 0 } ],
+       "revenue_by_channel":  [ { "label": "Online", "value": 0 } ],
+       "revenue_by_payment":  [ { "label": "UPI", "value": 0 } ],
+       "top_products":        [ { "name": "Product name", "revenue": 0, "transactions": 0 } ]
+     }
+   Every value must be a plain number, not text.
+Supabase returns totals as text like "14623.75", so convert them.
+No currency symbols or commas inside the numbers. revenue_by_month must list every month in date order.
    Rules: every number comes from a query, never a guess; say which table each number came from; never name an individual customer; keep the opening summary under 150 words.
    Done When: both files exist, the numbers match, and the revenue formula is stated.